Alaşehir (Philadelphia), Izmir

-Ancient City in Izmir
+Ancient City near Izmir

 Located in the heart of the Gediz Valley, Philadelphia, modern-day Alaşehir, is a quiet town with a profound historical legacy.
 Once part of the ancient kingdom of Lydia, it became one of the earliest centers of Christianity in Asia Minor.
 Mentioned in the Book of Revelation as the “church of brotherly love,” Philadelphia was praised for its steadfast faith despite adversity.
 Today, while little remains of the ancient city, the sense of resilience and continuity endures in its people, traditions, and landscapes surrounded by fertile vineyards and gentle hills.